|

 “the Hill” with its barn and trailer house so I could have a place

-experiences directed me to do literary subjects.
-Most high school
+Gradually, my teaching experiences directed me to literary subjects.

 anthologies of literature have excellent pictures of art that